atbcb/ICTTestingBaseline/docs/3FocusOrder.md

 ###### Test Case Mode
 Manual inspection

-###### Test Case Steps
+###### Test Cases
-1. Use the keyboard to navigate through all interface components and content (including any hidden content).
-For those content elements that repeat over multiple pages or screens, check that the relative order of keyboard and/or visual focus is the same across pages.
+Use the keyboard to navigate through all interface components and content (including any hidden content).
+For those content elements that repeat over multiple pages or screens:
-    * Pass: if the relative keyboard focus order for repeated content is consistent across multiple pages or screens.
+1. Check that the relative order of keyboard and/or visual focus is the same across pages.
-    * Fail: if the relative keyboard focus order for repeated content is NOT consistent across multiple pages or screens AND the user did not initiate a change in content order.
+2. Check that the user initiated a in the content order

 ###### Output
-Each element tested will return a test result of pass or fail for eash test case as well as a description of any errors causing a failure result.
+* Pass: if either test case is true
+* Fail: if both test cases fail

 #### Outcome
 The overall test procedure (accumulating the results of the individual test cases) should return one of the following outcomes: